kdoodoo/affectnetc25/README.md

 # AffectNetC25
 AffectNetC25 is a subset of 1600 images of AffectNet training set. <br>
 Each images is annotated by 25 participants on Arousal, Valence and Expression(8-class). <br>
-We named the new annotation as AffectNetC25 as 'C25' means **Crowd and 25 people**.
+We named the new annotation as AffectNetC25 as 'C25' means **'Crowd' and '25 people'**.

 ### NOTE1 : We obtained Written Permission from the AffectNet, University of Denver, Office of IP & Tech Transfer.
 Before Use: